 - The employee updates the source system and sets the new date in the source system.

-- The employee sets Mark Done in their agent desktop.
+- The employee sets Mark Done in their agent workspace.
 The employee is available to work on the next work item/lead.

 - The source system updates the work item/lead in Genesys with the new attributes.
 The process of classification of the work item runs according to the new attributes.
 The item distributes to an employee with the right skill profile

 The attributes used for one or multiple of the following purposes: